Bin-Cao/TCGPR/README.md

 ## History

 - **2022**: I proposed TCGPR and developed the first version.
-In collaboration with experimental personnel Mr. Hao Yuan (元皓) and Mr. Qinghua Wei (魏清华), this method was successfully applied to lead solder optimization.
+In collaboration with Mr. Hao Yuan (元皓) (experimental) and Mr. Qinghua Wei (魏清华) (experimental), this method was successfully applied to lead solder optimization.
 Our first paper was published in *npj Computational Materials*.
 [News](https://mgi.shu.edu.cn/info/1063/3985.htm)

 - **2024**: After two years of development, we introduced the sequential forward/backward feature selection methods and outlier detection techniques.
-In collaboration with experimental personnel Mr. Tianliang Li (李天亮) and computing personnel Mr. Tianhao Su (苏天昊), we successfully applied TCGPR to anti-tumor ferroptosis studies.
+In collaboration with Mr. Tianliang Li (李天亮) and Mr. Tianhao Su (苏天昊), we successfully applied TCGPR to anti-tumor ferroptosis studies.
 The paper has been published in *SMALL*.
 [News](https://www.shu.edu.cn/info/1055/363655.htm)

 ---